Apex-Studios-LLC/PatternAuthentication/README.md

     minimumVertices: 6,
     color: .green,
     interactionMode: .drag,
+    requireConfirmation: true,
     repeatInput: true,
     debug: false
 ) { hash in
     print("New pattern hash: \(hash)")
     // Store this hash securely for later authentication
-    // It is HIGHLY recommended that you do this twice to ensure that the pattern is correctly input before saving.
-Since patterns are hashed for security, there is no way to retrieve the pattern after creation
+    // if `requireConfirmation` is set to true it will automatically have the user confirm the pattern prior to calling completion
 })
 ```